What is Ativan?

 - Changes in sexual interest or ability

-- Change in appetite
+- Changes in appetite

-Unlikely But Serious Side Effects:
+Uncommon But Serious Side Effects:

 - Mental/mood changes (such as hallucinations, depression, or suicidal thoughts)

 - Slurred speech or difficulty speaking

 - Unusual weakness

 - Memory problems

 - Jaundice (yellowing of the eyes and skin)